ipfs/ipfs-docs/docs/concepts/dht.md

 Qualifying peers that can be added into a routing table fit these two criteria:

 1. Ensure the peer is a DHT server that is advertising the DHT protocol ID, `/ipfs/kad/1.0.0` for the WAN DHT, and `/ipfs/lan/kad/1.0.0` for the LAN DHT.
 1. Ensure the peer has IP addresses that match the ranges we expect.
-For example, members of the public DHT having at least one public range IP address as opposed to only addresses like `192.168.X.Y`
+For example, members of the Amino DHT having at least one public range IP address as opposed to only addresses like `192.168.X.Y`

 ### Peer buckets